Live Log Streaming

 Server-Side: The Streaming View

-The server needs a view that a browser can subscribe to and receive log lines from as they arrive.
-This view reads from the Redis Stream for the requested work request and pushes each line down to the client.
+The server needs a view that a browser can subscribe to and receive log chunks from as they arrive.
+This view reads from the Redis Stream for the requested work request and pushes each chunk down to the client.

 Debusine already has two WebSocket consumers: one for the worker connection, and one for clients waiting for a job to complete.
 The streaming view will be a third WebSocket consumer added to that same file.
 It handles browser connections that want to watch a running task’s output.
 This transport was chosen over Server-Sent Events because WebSockets are bidirectional, leaving the door open for client-to-server feedback in the future.
 For example, backpressure signalling or explicit acknowledgements from the browser.